Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### After you create a virtual machine, you need to modify the [network security group (NSG)] to allow connections to TCP port 8080 on the virtual machine.
+### After you create a virtual machine, you need to modify the [Network Security Group (NSG)] to allow connections to TCP port 8080 on the virtual machine.

 - [X] No change is needed.
 - [ ] Virtual network gateway.